-- 1. Transfer.
-Data is copied from one network address to another, yielding a new byte array $\langle t+\varepsilon, a',b',P\rangle$, where ε is a function of the static and dynamic network topology. - 2.
+- Transfer.
+Data is copied from one network address to another, yielding a new byte array <t+ε, a', b', P>, where ε is a function of the static and dynamic network topology. - 2.
 Storage.
-Data is stored until a later time, t', yielding a new byte array <t',a,b,P> - 3.
+Data is stored until a later time, t', yielding a new byte array <t', a, b, P> - 3.
 Processing.
-One (or more) byte array(s) on a single node serve as inputs and/or outputs to an operation, yielding one (or more) byte array(s) with a new value $\langle t+\epsilon,a,b,P' \rangle$ where ε is a function of the operation and the data.
+One (or more) byte array(s) on a single node serve as inputs and/or outputs to an operation, yielding one (or more) byte array(s) with a new value <t+ε, a, b, P'> where ε is a function of the operation and the data.

 We apologize to the reader for this highly abstract and unsatisfying characterization of transit layer operations as arbitrary transformations of byte array attributes, without specific examples.
 The possible interpretations cover a wide range.
-A byte array could be a single word of memory or a small vector, a transfer could be a wireless packet hop and processing could be a single ALU operation per word;
+At one extreme byte array could be a small vector, a transfer a wireless packet hop and processing could be a single ALU operation per word; or, at the other extreme, a byte array could be a gigabyte sized region of disk, a transfer could be an optically switched transfer at Tbps rates, and processing could be a visualization kernel massively parallelized on a shared memory multiprocessor.
+While the framework seeks to reach toward such extremes, the reader can think of examples of moderate operations as primitive but time-sliced virtual machine instructions for implementing active routing, distributed computation, and data centric applications, such as those described in the Active Networking and Grid literature [11, 12].